Did you know?…

 Cut n’ Dry™ Foam – Use to apply inks & paints to cured or uncured clay.
 Cut n’ Dry can also be used with many types of pigment inks and paints – including To Dye For – to make a rainbow stamp pad.
 Simply overlap colors slightly for a soft transition.
 (See To Dye For below)

 Embossing Powders – Use in and on your clay to create color, texture and depth.
-Antiquities™, Distress and UTEE™ are just a few of Ranger’s versatile embossing powder lines that create a faux stone look when mixed into translucent polymer clay.
+Ranger Basics, Opaques, Specialty 1 & 2, and Distress are just a few of Ranger’s versatile embossing powder lines that create a faux stone look when mixed into translucent polymer clay.

 Melt Art® Mold n’ Pour™ – This two-part silicone molding compound allows you to create a re-usable mold that can be baked with polymer clay in it.
 It is flexible, sets up in under ten minutes and the silicone base makes release easy.
 Also great for molding metal clay pieces.